albertz/music-player/README.md

 * ffmpeg
 * portaudio
-* leveldb
 * chromaprint

-(Debian/Ubuntu: `apt-get install python-dev libleveldb-dev libsnappy-dev libtool yasm libchromaprint-dev portaudio19-dev`.
+(Debian/Ubuntu: `apt-get install python-dev libsnappy-dev libtool yasm libchromaprint-dev portaudio19-dev`.
 FFmpeg in Debian/Ubuntu is too old (lacks libswresample), so either do `add-apt-repository ppa:jon-severinsson/ffmpeg && apt-get update && apt-get install libavformat-dev libswresample-dev` or install it from source.
 [Chromaprint](http://acoustid.org/chromaprint) depends on FFmpeg, so if you have a custom FFmpeg install, you might also want to install that manually. `./configure && make && sudo make install` should work for FFmpeg and PortAudio.
 You might also want to use `--enable-shared` for FFmpeg. `cmake . && sudo make install` for Chromaprint.)

 Then call `./compile.py` to build the Python modules (it will build the Python modules `ffmpeg.so` and `leveldb.so`).